DevNet Lab 17 -- Automated testing with pyATS and Genie

 ## Part 6: Fix the hub router configuration to pass tests

-Although configuring devices is not the primary goal of pyATS tests, it is possible to fix our intentionally broken configuration with a new set of job, trigger, and data files.
-We will create these new files in this part and then re-run the job from the previous part to validate our automated test discovery journey.
+Although configuring devices is not the primary goal of pyATS tests, it is possible to fix your intentionally broken configuration with a new set of job, trigger, and data files.
+You will create these new files in this part and then re-run the job from the previous part to validate your automated test discovery journey.

 ### Step 1: Create the fix job, trigger, and data files

-As we did in the previous part, we have 3 files to create:
+As in the previous part, you have 3 files to create:

 The job script is named `04_fix_config_job.py`: